Alexander Spatari/Moment/Getty images

 Are there disadvantages to using solar energy in California?

-Solar panel installation requires a significant upfront cost, averaging to $19,650 in California.
+Solar panel installation requires a significant upfront cost, averaging $17,350 in California.
 However, you can offset this cost in a variety of ways, including tax credits, rebates, electricity savings, and an increase in your home’s resale value.

 Is HOA approval required?

 California law prohibits homeowners associations from banning solar installation on people’s properties.
-Your HOA may still require a notice of installation.
+Your HOA may still require a notice of installation, and there may be specific rules about installation, so be sure to check your HOA’s policies before proceeding.

 How does solar power help the environment?